mbostock/shapefile/README.md

 Returns a promise that yields a [GeoJSON feature collection](http://geojson.org/geojson-spec.html#feature-collection-objects) for specified shapefile *shp* and dBASE table file *dbf*.
 The meaning of the arguments is the same as [shapefile.open](#open).
 This is a convenience API for reading an entire shapefile in one go; use this method if you don’t mind putting the whole shapefile in memory.
 The yielded *collection* has a bbox property representing the bounding box of all records in this shapefile.
 The bounding box is specified as [*xmin*, *ymin*, *xmax*, *ymax*], where *x* and *y* represent longitude and latitude in spherical coordinates.

+The [coordinate reference system](http://geojson.org/geojson-spec.html#coordinate-reference-system-objects) of the feature collection is not specified.
+This library does not support parsing coordinate reference system specifications (.prj).
+[Proj4js](https://github.com/proj4js/proj4js) can parse most [well-known text (WKT)](https://en.wikipedia.org/wiki/Well-known_text#Coordinate_reference_system) specifications, but I’m not aware of any pure-JavaScript libraries that can convert these to OGC CRS URNs.
+(Please let me know if one exists!)

 <a name="source_bbox" href="#source_bbox">#</a> <i>source</i>.<b>bbox</b>

 The shapefile’s bounding box [*xmin*, *ymin*, *xmax*, *ymax*], where *x* and *y* represent longitude and latitude in spherical coordinates.